SpanishInquisition49/mqtt-client/README.md

 - Connect to a broker (with anonymous authentication, no TLS)
 - Publish messages
+- Listen for incoming messages
 - Disconnect from the broker

 ## TODO

 - Implement the QoS levels
-- Implement the subscribe method
 - Implement the keep alive mechanism
 - Implement the last will message
 - Implement the authentication